drtilon/OLP-Rebalancer/readMe.md

 ***Template Information***

-The [config.json](https://github.com/TJ-2/OLP-Rebalancer/blob/master/config.json) file contains the relevent contract addresses for this project, along with the RPCs and other relevent configurations.
+The [config.json](https://github.com/TJ-2/OLP-Rebalancer/blob/master/config.json) file contains the relevant contract addresses for this project, along with the RPCs and other relevant configurations.

-[abis.py](https://github.com/TJ-2/OLP-Rebalancer/blob/master/abis.py) file contains the releveant ABIs used to interact with the relevant contracts.
+[abis.py](https://github.com/TJ-2/OLP-Rebalancer/blob/master/abis.py) file contains the relevant ABIs used to interact with the relevant contracts.

 [reserve_config.json](https://github.com/TJ-2/OLP-Rebalancer/blob/master/reserve_config.json) contains an example output for the
 1. Create a web3 instance connected to TelosEVM using a primary web3 provider.